RasaHQ/rasa-pro-tutorial-faiss/README.md

-# Implementing RAG with Rasa and Faiss
+# Implementing RAG in Rasa with Faiss and OpenAI

 ### Steps